cjungmann/readargs/README.md

 This is a command line arguments processing library, written in and intended for use with, the C langauge.
-It provides both a means to parse and save command line arguments **and** to generate a useful help screen to document the available options.
+It provides both a means to parse and save command line arguments **and** to generate a useful help screen to document the available actions.

 My goal is to allow for a simple use case using only a few library functions, but to also allow customization for special cases.